junymc/junymc.github.io/_posts/2019-10-29-rails_project_-_party_planner.markdown

 ### Ploymorphic Association

 The polymophic association was complicated for me at first.
-I wasn't sure why I need it and how I'm gonna use it..
+I wasn't sure why I needed it and how I was going to use it..
 I was really confused.
 So what is `polymorphic association`?
 > "With polymorphic associations, a model can belong to more than one other model, on a single association."  - [Ruby on Rails Guide](https://guides.rubyonrails.org/association_basics.html#polymorphic-associations)

 Why did I neet the polymorphic?